UConn's Dan Hurley plans to make final decision about Lakers offer on Monday: Report

 UConn head coach Dan Hurley has a tough decision ahead, but the final choice may be coming sooner rather than later.

-According to ESPN's Adrian Wojnarowski, Hurley plans to make a decision about where he will go next — whether to stay at UConn, or become the Los Angeles Lakers' new head coach — as soon as Monday.
+According to ESPN's Adrian Wojnarowski, Hurley plans to make a decision about his future — whether to stay at UConn, or become the Los Angeles Lakers' new head coach — as soon as Monday.

 UConn coach Dan Hurley plans to make a decision on his future Monday, he tells ESPN.
 Lakers made a “compelling case” to him in LA but he loves what he’s built with the two-time defending national champions and is weighing it all now.
 Full story: https://t.co/dlTX9SkdHG